erik-perri/m2-event-log/.docs/custom-placeholders.md

 }
 ```

-## Add placeholder to the replacer
+## Add handler to the replacer

-In your plugin's di.xml add the placeholder to the `PlaceholderReplacer` constructor.
+In your plugin's di.xml add the handler to the `PlaceholderProcessor` constructor.

 ```xml
 <?xml version="1.0"?>